-Dixon was the representative for Rhode Island’s 2nd congressional district and was a Republican.
+Dixon was the representative for Rhode Island’s 2nd congressional district as a Republican.
 He served from 1865 to 1871.

 He was previously the representative for Rhode Island’s 2nd congressional district as a Republican from 1863 to 1865; and the representative for Rhode Island’s 2nd congressional district as a Whig from 1849 to 1851.

 From Dec 1849 to Mar 1871, Dixon missed 1,063 of 3,074 roll call votes, which is 34.6%.
 This is worse than the median of 25.2% among the lifetime records of representatives serving in Mar 1871.
 The chart below reports missed votes over time.

 |Dec 1850-Mar 1851||133||42||31.6%||60th|